Bao44/music-app-player/README.md

 # Welcome to my Expo app 👋

-## Project Music Player React-Native 🎵 with Media Social
+## Project Music Player 🎵 with Media Social use React-Native Supabase

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).